mwnewlin/afit_mlperf_training/sentiment_analysis/Notes.md

   /bin/bash /sentiment_analysis/paddle/run_and_time.sh
 ```

-### submit
 # Native version
 The native version can be run interactive from the command line or as a PBS job in the HPC environment.
+You will need to configure a runtime environment that is compatible with the containerized version.
+We are using conda to manage python dependencies and the GUN Environment Modules system to manage dependencies like the compiler version, CUDA API, and cuDNN version.

-This assumes that you have loaded a GNU Environment Module for the correct CUDA API version
-and cuDNN version.
+The examples shown below assume that you have loaded a GNU Environment Module for the correct CUDA API version and cuDNN version.
 Check the PBS scripts for examples.

 ## On mustang
 Create a conda environment for [PaddlePaddle](https://github.com/PaddlePaddle/Paddle) on Mustang